lordofprograms/RDWallpapers/README.md

 # RDWallpapers
  An app that has collected amazing motivational wallpapers in order to become "motivation in your pocket".
-Also, it is fully written in Kotlin and built with uch technologies as:
+Also, it is fully written in Kotlin and built with such technologies as:
  * RxJava2,
  * Retrofit,
  * Realm,